Joe Cartoon

-Joe Cartoon is an Adobe Flash cartoon series created by Joseph C. Shields and later animated by Mondo Media.
+Joe Cartoon is an Adobe Flash animated cartoon series created by Joseph C. Shields and later animated by Mondo Media.
 Starting as an independent website, Joe Cartoon was later affiliated with Atom Films, before becoming independent again in 2006, then being bought in 2007 by Endemol.

 Noted for their crude humor and tongue-in-cheek violence, Joe Cartoons were among the first widely distributed web-based productions of their kind.
 Produced in Macromedia's (Adobe's) Flash format, a number of the cartoons are interactive, such as "Gerbil in a Microwave" and "Frog in a Blender".
 "Frog in a Blender" has been downloaded at least 110 million times.
 Before the dotcom crash, the site was said to be making $25,000 per month from banner advertising.
 Shields won $80,000 in compensation from John Zuccarini in 2001 under the Anticybersquatting Consumer Protection Act after Zuccarini cybersquatted domain names.

-The cartoons (not the whole cartoons because some episodes of the cartoons time were already timed out) were broadcast on G4 as part of their Happy Tree Friends & Friends evening, and Joe Cartoon was in the top 10 on iTunes for several months, probably first in 2005.
+The cartoons were broadcast on G4 as part of their Happy Tree Friends & Friends evening, and Joe Cartoon was in the top 10 on iTunes for several months.
 In April 2006, a collection of 40 Joe Cartoon creations was released on DVD in North America, with some DVD-specific content created for the release.
 Joecartoon was taken down in 2010 and the content was moved over to YouTube; however, the website returned in May 2012.